shift31/hostbase/README.md

 - More Documentation and a video demo
 - Puppet Module and Chef Cookbook to help automate installation
 - Script to update Hostbase from Puppet Facts...perhaps using Facter output, run via Cron...or somehow during Puppet agent execution
-- Puppet function to retrieve data from Hostbase (perhaps in addition to Hiera)
+- Puppet function to retrieve data from Hostbase (perhaps in addition to or in lieu of Hiera)
 - Command line tool to aid initial configuration (driven by Laravel's artisan command)
 - API
-    - Pagination
+    - Pagination?
     - Bulk operations
 - ...